magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 ```

 While we were updating the test file to fix the above error, it was
-very easy to add few other assertions as well.
+very easy to add some other assertions as well.

 As soon as you save the file, the `tdd` environment fires the
 recompilation and the re-execution of all defined tests: